Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Users-ReadMe/README.md

 |     | Initial release                                                                    | 2021-08-27 |

 > :warning: Upgrade warning!
-> Since the last update in March 2024, Nedap has altered the authorization structure, which has had an impact on the API.
+> Since the last update in November 2024, Nedap has altered the authorization structure, which has had an impact on the API.
 The connector has been adjusted to integrate these changes in the API while also providing backward compatibility support.
-For further details, refer to: [DefaultScope](#defaultscope),  [Roles Permissions](#roles-permissions) and [Deprecated Code in the connector](#deprecated-code-in-the-connector)
+For further details, refer to: [Backwards Compatible](#backwards-compatible) and [DefaultScope](#defaultscope)

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents